 Welcome back to my Ask a Realtor section!
 This is an actual question from a Seller who wanted to list their home and my response.

-A: Run, don’t walk, away from Realtors that offer a Guaranteed Sold program.
+A: Run, don’t walk, away from Realtors that offer a Guaranteed Sold or Sold or We Buy It program.
 In my opinion, this is a deceptive marketing tool that some Realtors use and it’s a major bait and switch.

-Here’s what the contract says: You will be charged a seriously over-inflated commission to list the home with the 25 day guarantee (I’ve seen as high as 9% to 11% commission).
+Here’s what the contract says: You will be charged X (very high) commission to list the home with the 29 day guarantee.
 WHAT?
 Why so high?
 Because they are taking on the risk that if they don’t sell your home, they may have to buy it!
-The other fine print you’ll find in these types of contracts includes language that allows the listing agent to set the asking price of the home, not you, and the price will be a good 10-15% below market value in order to make sure beyond a shade of a doubt that it will sell, and thus minimizing the Realtor’s risk in the transaction.
+The other fine print you’ll find in these types of contracts includes language that allows the listing agent to set the asking price of the home, not you, and the price will be a good 10 to 20% below market value in order to make sure beyond a shadow of a doubt that it will sell, and thus minimizing the Realtor’s risk in the transaction.
 There also may be additional price reductions built into the contract.
 No Realtor WANTS to buy your home if they can’t sell it.

-Then, you sit back in your chair, appalled at the thought of paying 9% to 11% commission, and tell the agent so.
+Then, you sit back in your chair, appalled at the thought of paying an extremely high commission, and tell the agent so.
 The Realtor says, “But wait, there’s another option we offer!
 We also have the standard contract in which we don’t guarantee the sale of your home, and you set the pricing at market value.
-And that commission rate is only 6%”.
-(I’m just throwing out numbers here – commissions vary from Realtor to Realtor, brokerage to brokerage).
+And that commission rate is only Y%”.

-You are so relieved that you can get your home listed for less than 11% commission that you excitedly sign the normal listing agreement at 6%, thinking you got a deal.
+You are so relieved that you can get your home listed for less than about half of what the first commission quoted was that you excitedly sign the normal listing agreement, thinking you got a deal.

 Now wait – think about this for a minute.

-The Realtor lured you in with what I would consider to be deceptive marketing practices, and then bait and switched you to the standard contract that all Realtors use, at a normal commission rate.
-You see, this Realtor never intended that you would really sign at 11%, their goal was just to lure you in with the deception of guaranteeing a sale, get you to sign and list with them at the 6%, and not have to buy your home.
+The Realtor lured you in with what I would consider to be deceptive marketing practices, and then bait and switched you to the standard Florida listing agreement that all Realtors use, at a more reasonable commission rate.
+You see, this Realtor never intended that you would really sign at the higher commission, their goal was just to lure you in with the deception of guaranteeing a sale, get you to sign and list with them at their normal rate, and not have to buy your home.